 Always an eager learner and teacher, I enjoy training and supervising clinicians.
 I have continued this work by participating in training EMDR clinicians and providing individual supervision and training to therapists in EMDR and CBT.
 I have facilitated workshops in Vicarious Trauma for professionals working in the field of mental health and at the Department of Social Services.
 Additionally, I have served on the board of the Trauma Recovery Network of Westchester, which organizes and prepares clinicians to provide pro bono treatment to Westchester County residents in the event of a man-made or natural disaster.

-I am certified in EMDR, Intensively Trained in DBT and trained in CBT.
+I am a Certified EMDR Consultant, Intensively Trained in DBT and trained in CBT.
 I have studied meditation and yoga for many years, trained in Mindfulness-Based Stress Reduction, and use mindfulness personally and professionally.